![]() |

 This poem appeared in Paddler Press’ volume “Grace Notes”.

-Barbara Leonhard is the author of Three-Penny Memories: A Poetic Memoir, The Lost Book of Zerothand co-author of Too Much Fun to Be Legal.
-Her poetry has received awards and honors from Well-Versed 2021 and Spillwords Press.
-She’s a nominee for the Pushcart Prize and Best of the Net.
-Trending Poets named her Poet of the Year 2023 and 2024.
-Some of her poems have been translated into Italian, Albanian, and Chinese.
-Barbara is the Editor for MasticadoresUSA, the Co-Poetry Editor for LatinosUSA-English Edition, and the Editor for her literary journal, FEED THE HOLY.
-Her blog: Extraordinary Sunshine Weaver
+Barbara Harris Leonhard is the author of Three-Penny Memories: A Poetic Memoir (2022) and The Lost Book of Zeroth (2025).
+She is the co-author of Too Much Fun to Be Legal (2024) and Broken Rengay: Unruly Poetry (2025).
+She’s a Pushcart Prize and Best of the Net nominee.
+Trending Poets named her Poet of the Year in 2023 and 2024.
+Her poetry has been translated into Italian, Albanian, and Chinese.
+She is the Editor for MasticadoresUSA and FEED THE HOLY.
+Her blog is Extraordinary Sunshine Weaver.